 Does alcohol actually increase ketosis?

-Willpower, alcohol, and keto
+Wine and keto

 While most cheap wine (think the stuff under $10 or that comes in a box), can come with residual sugar, if you stick to very dry red or white wine, you can still have a glass with dinner.
-Typically, dry wines have about 1g or less of sugar per ounce, and the usual serving is 5 ounces, so pour accordingly.
+Typically, dry wines have about 1 gram or less of sugar per ounce, and the usual serving is 5 ounces, so pour accordingly.

-A few keto-friendly, dry white wines include:
+keto-friendly, dry white wines include: